-Imagine a world where those who were stifled made it to the finish line.
 Imagine a world with endless energy, clean water, food for everyone and good health.
 That’s the world held back by those who think they know what’s best for you and your ideas.

 “Almost all of the many predictions now being made about 1996 hinge on the Internet’s continuing exponential growth.
 But I predict the Internet will soon go spectacularly supernova and in 1996 catastrophically collapse.”